-Application will be made to list the notes on the Official List of the Luxembourg Stock Exchange and to trade the notes on the EuroMTF Market of the Luxembourg Stock Exchange; however, the notes are not yet listed and we cannot assure the holders of the notes that they will be accepted for listing.
-Following the issuance of the notes, we will use our commercially reasonable efforts to obtain and maintain such admission to listing and trading; provided that if we are unable to list the notes on the Official List of the Luxembourg Stock Exchange and/or the notes do not trade on the EuroMTF Market of the Luxembourg Stock Exchange, or if as a result of any applicable rule, requirement or legislation, we would be required to publish financial information either more regularly than we otherwise would be required to accounting principles which are materially different from the accounting principles that we would otherwise use to prepare our published financial information, or we determine that it is unduly burdensome to maintain a listing on the Luxembourg Stock Exchange, we may delist the notes in accordance with the rules of the Luxembourg Stock Exchange and we will use our commercially reasonable efforts to list and maintain a listing of the notes on a different section of the Luxembourg Stock Exchange or on such other listing authority, stock exchange and/or quotation system inside or outside the European Union and recognized by the U.S. Securities and Exchange Commission as we may decide.
+Application will be made to list the notes on the Official List of the Luxembourg Stock Exchange and to trade the notes on the EuroMTF Market of the Luxembourg Stock Exchange; however, the notes are not yet listed and the Company cannot assure the holders of the notes that they will be accepted for listing.
+Following the issuance of the notes, the Company will use its commercially reasonable efforts to obtain and maintain such admission to listing and trading; provided that if the Company is unable to list the notes on the Official List of the Luxembourg Stock Exchange and/or the notes do not trade on the EuroMTF Market of the Luxembourg Stock Exchange, or if as a result of any applicable rule, requirement or legislation, the Company would be required to publish financial information either more regularly than it otherwise would be required to or according to accounting principles which are materially different from the accounting principles which the Company would otherwise use to prepare its published financial information, the Company may delist the notes in accordance with the rules of the Luxembourg Stock Exchange and it will use its commercially reasonable efforts to list and maintain a listing of the notes on a different section of the Luxembourg Stock Exchange or on such other listing authority, stock exchange and/or quotation system inside or outside the European Union and recognized by the U.S. Securities and Exchange Commission as the Company may decide.